310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% endbubble %}

 {% bubble Chiaki %}
-Is that so!
+I see!
 Aaalright then, leave it to me!
 I’m pretty good at manual labor!
 {% endbubble %}

 {% bubble Hajime %}